Stieff Pewter

 The ATC Mark

-Some Stieff Pewter pieces will have an ATC mark like this one.
+Some Stieff Pewter pieces will have an ATC markings like these.

 The ATC mark was the mark of the American Pewter Guild.